functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### Signal

-Services live in the real world where information is constantly changing and flowing.
+Services live in the real world where information is constantly flowing and changing.
 You can use Signals to send information into a running workflow and change its course, for example to cancel an order that is inflight.

 ```ts
 const cancelSignal = signal("cancel");